stefanpearson/codename_velociraptor/readme.md

         font-style: italic;
     }

 If the project requires a non-system font, font-face can be used **providing we have a license**.
-A font-face mix-in is available in the template.
+A font-face mix-in is available in the in-house framework.

     @font_path: '../../styles/fonts/'; // defined in global